rstinejr/RepeatRand/README.md

 I created this project on 64-bit Windows 10, using VisualStudio 2017.
 You can download the free, community version VisualStudio from https://dot.net.

+I compiled the code from VisualStudio and ran it both from the command line and the IDE.

+# What Does It Do?

 The code lauches a few threads.
 Each thread gets a value from ```rand()```.
 If two threads generate the same value, then the code throws an exception.
+Otherwise, the thread loops over a short sleep command until the global bool ```shutdownThreads``` is set.

 # Why Does This Happen?

 The ```rand()``` method uses the value of the last pseudo random number to produce the next one.
 Perhaps this context is unique to each thread.

+# What's Next?

+I wonder if this happens on Linux?